 No guarantor is required for these types of loans.

-What are the disadvantages of taking a loan against shares -loan against security?
+What are the disadvantages of taking a loan against shares?

 These loans have various charges such as processing fees, renewal charges, government charges, service tax and in some cases a one time fee.
 A strict eye needs to be maintained on these charges .In some cases these charges can be more than the interest rate charged.